Voilett-Roze/asus/Encrypted-USB-Drive-HOWTO.md

 The Merlin [`post-mount` user script](https://github.com/RMerl/asuswrt-merlin/wiki/User-scripts) will not try and mount an encrypted volume.
 [Here is a post](http://www.snbforums.com/threads/usb-disk-encryption-on-asuswrt-merlin.31586/) describing an alternative way to do it.

 ### Steps

-With a few kernel modules, a USB-equipped ASUS router running Merlin can use [LUKS and cryptsetup](https://gitlab.com/cryptsetup/cryptsetup) to work with encription-on-the-fly on a disk.
-(*I have only tested this on my ASUS AC-1900 (a.k.a.
-RT-AC68P), so I do not know if it will work with other routers.*)

-Alas, the firmware available from download does not include the necessary kernel modules to do this.
-I am too paranoid to install self-built kernel on my router, so I went for a safer approach: build the kernel modules on a Linux machine, then copy them over to somewhere on the `/jffs` partition on the router.

 1. Download the Merlin source tree:
   ```